chuan2019/FAB-Demo/README.md

 # FAB-Demo

-To run the code in this demo, first create a virtual environment as follows:
+To run the code in demos \#1 and \#2, you need to create a virtual environment as follows (demo \#3 does not need local virtual environment, unless you want to run web server on your host machine separately):

 ```$ python -m venv .env```